Building A World Filled With Supportive Communities

 The Legacy Continues

-Dr. Dachman and Ms. Madison Graham co-found the Center for Supportive Communities (CSC), a 501(c)3 in Lawrence, KS, to uphold Dr. Sheldon’s legacy, continue program operations, and expand behavioral health services in Douglas County and beyond.
+Dr. Kelsey Dachman and Ms. Madison Graham co-found the Center for Supportive Communities to uphold Dr. Sheldon’s legacy and continue program operations.
+Dr. Sheldon and Pam Weigand join the Board of Directors.

 2022